 Also thanks to Alex Chandler and his partner Kerri for putting me up while I was in Ibrox, and my old bandmate Joel Stone for putting me up in Cowcaddens.
 It would have been a cold fortnight on the bus otherwise!

 Danny McConnell for some last minute skin-saving help putting the bus together the night before it opened.
-Weronika Reps for washing pant and Kerri Gallacher for helping bash the Lego together.
+Weronika Reps and Kerri Gallacher for helping bash the Lego together.
 Michelle Tylicki and Matt Bonner for helping me straighten the place out once it opened and thanks also to Michelle for getting the press release out there.

 And of course to my trusty and long-suffering assistant, David Jones for all his work on the project and for putting up with my incomprehensible requests, bizarre work patterns and brain-fried tantrums.